ceolson/flu/PROJECT_REPORT.md

 When a model is trained for the first time, I use a simulated annealing protocol to ramp up the KL loss from 0 to beta.
 I generally trained models for 300 ish epochs, going back for more if it looked like they needed it.
 I think the big complicated fully connected VAE I used for a while probably got a total of about 2000 epochs of training.

 ### Batch normalization
-I used batch normalization for the fully connected VAE, but not the convolutional one.
-There is no particular reason why.
+I used batch normalization to speed up training (and prevent weird runaway training where the loss would go to NaN and the sequences would just be all A's).

 # The predictor
 ## Subtype predictor